KeppyMarbles/auto_dif/README.md

   - DIF splits (large, multi-file interiors) are handled properly
   - Export Directory (Scene Property): determines where in the game directory the interior(s) should be placed
 - Export on Save (AutoDIF pref): if enabled, export will occur when saving the scene
+- Game Directory Override: can be set if there is an issue with the in-game exe path value

 https://github.com/user-attachments/assets/834daa00-930c-4c40-a6a1-4d914f5f6acd